WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.5.1 Roughing Out

 - Begin with a large roughing gouge.
-Place the tool on the tool rest with the the tool on the surface to be cut.
+Place the tool on the tool rest with the tool on the surface to be cut.

 - Slowly and gently raise tool handle until cutting edge comes into contact with workpiece.

-- Once the workpiece is roughed down to a cylinder, smooth it with a large s Keep the skew handle perpendicular to the spindle and use only the center of the cutting edge for a long smoothing cut (touching one of the points of skew to the spinning workpiece may cause a catch and ruin the workpiece).
+- Once the workpiece is roughed down to a cylinder, smooth it with a large skew.
+Keep the skew handle perpendicular to the spindle and use only the center of the cutting edge for a long smoothing cut (touching one of the points of the skew to the spinning workpiece may cause a catch and ruin the workpiece).

 9.5.2 Beads